Sulejman Ugljanin: Political career

 Ugljanin started his political career in 1990.
 He was elected to the Executive Council of the Party of Democratic Action in May 1990, and in the same year he became the president of the Party of Democratic Action of Sandžak.
 A year later he was elected the president of the Muslim National Council of Sandžak.

 In 1993, when the authorities started arresting those responsible for "endangering territorial integrity of the FR Yugoslavia and unallowed carrying of arms", Ugljanin escaped to Turkey, where he spent three years.
 This was a turning point in his political career, as many of his associates started leaving him, and creating their own political parties.
 He accused them of betrayal of the Sandžak Muslims' interests.

 However, after he returned from Turkey, he was elected as a representative in the Federal Parliament of Yugoslavia.
 As of the 2000 election, when Slobodan Milošević was overthrown, Ugljanin created a successful cooperation with Vojislav Koštunica and Velimir Ilić, siding in a coalition with them.
 Between 2004 and 2008 he was a mayor of Novi Pazar.
 During this period, his influence amongst Bosniaks in the Sandžak region became very strong with the approval from the central government in Belgrade, led by Koštunica at the time.

 Controversies

 Ugljanin has been described as a supporter and promoter of Greater Albania ideology and an extremist by Serbian government officials.
-He was labeled a promoter of fascism because of his involvement in placement of a plaque dedicated to Axis collaborator Aćif Hadžiahmetović accused for massive war crimes against Serbs.
+He was labelled a promoter of fascism because of his involvement in placement of a plaque dedicated to Axis collaborator Aćif Hadžiahmetović accused of massive war crimes against Serbs.

 In 2018 Ugljanin went on and controversially stated that he plans to "...defeat this monster, this fascist creation, the Serb state of Serbia".
 In 2022, Ugljanin compared the LGBT community to "cattle".